amfitech/amfiprot/doc/source/developers_guide/dev_setup.rst

     python -m venv .\venv
     .\venv\Scripts\activate.bat

-In the virtual environment, install packages from `requirements.txt` and then install the `amfiprot` package itself with the 'editable' option:
+With virtual environment activated, install all packages from :code:`requirements.txt` and then install the :code:`amfiprot` package itself with the 'editable' option:

 .. code-block::